sharpchen/new-item.nvim/README.md

   }
   file {
     label = '.prettierrc',
-    edit = false, -- do not open the file after creation link = vim.fn.expand('~/.prettierrc'), -- use content of an existing file nameable = false, -- .prettierrc is always .prettierrc default_name = '.prettierrc',
+    edit = false, -- do not create the file directly but open a buffer with content link = vim.fn.expand('~/.prettierrc'), -- use content of an existing file nameable = false, -- .prettierrc is always .prettierrc default_name = '.prettierrc',